 They did it because they are great kids.
 They were already going to be at the football game on Oct.
 26. The Flannel Panel, a student-run fan club, was already going to pick out a theme.

 Why not raise some money for the Warren Cancer Care Center in the process?

 So, the WAHS Student Council, National Honor Society, Flannel Panel, cheerleaders, and more used a common pink out theme to sell t-shirts, pom poms, face stickers — to raise money for our own cancer center.
 They didn’t need us!

-It was no one’s idea but there’s, and they came up with it — of all places — through a social media chat room.
+It was no one’s idea but theirs. and they came up with it — of all places — through a social media chat room.

 iPhones apparently aren’t all bad.